-This Low-Carb, Dairy Free, Paleo Fettuccine Alfredo recipe is not only rich, creamy, and delicious, but it’s surprisingly easy to make too.
+This Low-Carb, Dairy Free, Paleo Fettuccine Alfredo recipe is not only rich, creamy, and delicious, but it’s surprisingly easy to make too!

 I don’t know anyone who doesn’t love Fettuccine Alfredo – I think it’s just in our DNA!
-There’s something about the creamy sauce and pasta that’s comforting and can’t be resisted 🙂 This gluten and dairy free Fettuccine Alfredo recipe is not only rich, creamy, and delicious, but it’s surprisingly easy to make too.
+There’s something about the creamy sauce and pasta that’s comforting and can’t be resisted 🙂 This gluten and dairy free Paleo Fettuccine Alfredo recipe is not only rich, creamy, and delicious, but it’s surprisingly easy to make too.
 It consists of 3 parts, the noodles, the sauce, and the chicken.
 I usually start with the noodles because they take the longest to cook.

-For the noodles I have 2 noodle options:
+For the noodles there are 2 options:

 - Gluten Free Fettuccine noodles – I prefer Tinkyada